stscoundrel/travers/README.md

 Presently creates:
 - Cloud function to run Travers
-- Event Scheduler action to trigger it daily.
+- Event Scheduler action to trigger it daily
+- Storage bucket for event data storage
-- Required storage buckets & permissions.
+- Required storage buckets & permissions

 To be added:
-- Cloud Storage for events.
 - Messaging on new events.

 ### Whats in the name?